higepon/mosh/README.md

 Please see [doc](https://github.com/higepon/mosh/tree/master/doc) and [INSTALL](https://github.com/higepon/mosh/blob/master/INSTALL).

 ## Building mosh.git
-To build mosh.git you need release version mosh installed.
-You can see Please use and check [docker/dev](https://github.com/higepon/mosh/tree/master/docker/) to build.
+To build mosh.git you need to have release version mosh and some other tools installed.
+Please use and see [docker/dev](https://github.com/higepon/mosh/tree/master/docker/) to build.